StackStorm/puppet-st2/README.md

 get you setup and going with minimal effort.
 Simply:

 ```
-include ::st2::profile::fullinstall
+puppet module install stackstorm-st2
+puppet apply -e "include ::st2::profile::fullinstall"
 ```

 ## :warning: Deprecation Warning - Puppet 3

 **Puppet 3 was end of life on 12/31/2016.
-This serves as the official deprecation warning notice.
-The next minor release of this module WILL drop support for Puppet 3.**
+This module no longer supports Puppet 3 as of version `1.1`**

 ## Configuration